Registration and Login

 - Beginning algebra/intermediate algebra

 See a trial version of ALEKS, to gain limited access to that resource.

 Tips: Do not purchase your own version of ALEKS to use for Wright State testing.
-You may only use our official Wright State Testing Services subscription of ALEKS to earn an official score!
+You may only use our official Wright State Testing Services subscription of ALEKS to earn an official score.
 The earlier you test, the better.
-Those who test early are often permitted to retest after completing 3 full hours of ALEKS Prep & Learning between each allowable retest.
+Those who test early are often able to retest after completing 3 full hours of ALEKS Prep & Learning between each allowable retest.
 (Details about retesting will follow your initial test.)

 May I use a calculator while using ALEKS?

 ALEKS provides an on-screen calculator for certain problems and not others.
 When you are not permitted to use the ALEKS calculator, you may work problems out on paper, which will be provided at your test session.
 You may not use your own calculator.
 You may not use assistance other than what is provided via the ALEKS program.

 What happens if I do not complete a placement assessment in the allotted time?